 Reflective practices are assessing experiences to gain insights and improve future performance.
 Reflective practices promote continuous learning and self-awareness, enhancing personal and professional growth.
 Reflective practices encourage employees to evaluate performance and identify areas for improvement.
 Organizations that implement reflective practices see an increase in employee development opportunities.
 Reflective practices build trust and motivation by fostering an environment of learning and growth.

-A study by Schön, D. A. (1983) titled “The Reflective Practitioner: How Professionals Think in Action” introduces the concept of reflective practice as a fundamental process for professionals, including coaches and mentors.
+A study by Schön, D. A. in 1983 titled “The Reflective Practitioner: How Professionals Think in Action” introduces the concept of reflective practice as a fundamental process for professionals, including coaches and mentors.
 Schön, D. A. argues that reflection-in-action (thinking while doing) and reflection-on-action (thinking after the fact) are crucial for improving skills and effectiveness in coaching and mentoring contexts.
 A lack of time or resources, however, hinders reflection.
 Complacency, in contrast, stalls progress and innovation.
 Following reflection, “Challenge and Support” helps balance employee development with the necessary guidance.

 11. Challenge and Support